microsoft/kiota/docs/extending/authentication.md

 # Authentication with Kiota clients

 Most REST APIs are protected through some kind of authentication and authorization scheme.
-The default HTTP core services provided by kiota require an Authentication Provider to be passed to handle authentication concerns.
+The default HTTP core services provided by Kiota require an Authentication Provider to be passed to handle authentication concerns.

 ## Authentication Provider interface